 New books promoting inclusion

-We are continuing to research and seek funding to adapt picture books such as Julian is a Mermaid by Jessica Love (Walker Books), and The Mega Magic Hair Swap by Rochelle Humes, illustrated by Rachel Suzanne.
-Books that not only attempt to deal with issues of race and discrimination, but that also tell stories of inspiring, fun, daring, creative protagonists from BAME backgrounds, not just white backgrounds.
+We are continuing to research and seek funding to adapt picture books such as Julian is a Mermaid by Jessica Love, and The Mega Magic Hair Swap by Rochelle Humes.
+Books that not only attempt to deal with issues of race and discrimination, but that also tell stories of inspiring, fun, daring, creative protagonists from BAME backgrounds.

 Our hope is that our library of Touch to See books for blind children becomes as diverse and inclusive as possible so that it represents every corner of our wonderfully rich, multicultural and multiracial society.
 We will continue to educate ourselves, listen to the voices of people of colour and speak out against racism.